Scratch Station

 For people without cats

-No other common use for a scratch station has been identified yet.
-However, it is mostly empty space, and the universal scratch pad holder is very small—when installed in a litter closet, it will rarely be seen, if ever at all.
+No common secondary use for a scratch station has been identified yet.
+However, it is mostly just empty space that can be used for any other purpose.

 For rental property owners